acconeer/acconeer-python-exploration/README.md

 Setuptools, wheel, NumPy, SciPy, PySerial, matplotlib, PyQtGraph, PyQt5, h5py, Flask.

 If you have PyQt4 installed, it might conflict with PyQt5.
-If this is the case for you, we recommend using `virtualenv` to separate the two installations.
+If this is the case for you, we recommend using virtual environments to separate the two installations.

 Install all Python dependencies using pip:
 ```